About the Museum

-Our museum, established in 1842, is a unique resource for all those interested in the history of British pharmacy.
+Our Museum, established in 1842, is a unique resource for everyone interested in the history of British pharmacy.

-Based on our unique collections there is something for everyone, whether you are a pharmacist, researcher, family historian, visitor to London, or simply fascinated by the history of healthcare.
+Based on our unique collections, there's something for everyone, whether you're a pharmacist, researcher, family historian, visitor to London, or simply fascinated by the history of healthcare.

 The museum collections cover all aspects of British pharmacy history, from the 1400s up to the present day.
 The collection includes:

 - The Early Printed Books Collection, including herbals and early pharmacopoeias from the 1400s – 1800s

 - Proprietary (brand name) medicines, dating from the 1700s to the present day

 - Fine English Delftware & European drug jars, dating from the 1600s - 1700s